This guest post is by Rachel Garlinghouse, an adoptive parent and author

 6. Nest.
 Many parents-to-be take comfort in preparing their child’s bedroom, being the star of a preparing-for-baby-shower, researching baby names and pediatricians, etc. It’s okay to be excited for your future baby.
 Re-directing your time and energy in these ways can help you fill that “need to progress” hole in your heart.

-Rachel Garlinghouse is the author of three books, including Encouragement for the Adoption and Parenting Journey: 52 Devotions and a Journal (co-authored with Madeleine Melcher).
+Rachel Garlinghouse is the author of three books, including Encouragement for the Adoption and Parenting Journey: 52 Devotions and a Journal.
 Her work has appeared on MSNBC, NPR, Huffington Post, Babble, Scary Mommy, Huffington Post Live, ABCnews.com, My Brown Baby, Medium, The Good Men Project, and many more.
 Rachel and her family of five live in St. Louis; learn more at White Sugar, Brown Sugar and follow Rachel on Twitter @whitebrownsugar.

 Help us raise awareness about open adoption.
 Like us on Facebook.